View products that support dmairfield.org

 Old Runway

 To the right, a view of the 1932 hangar looking northwesterly.
-The old runway, a later asphalt version, is visible as a faint line running left to right at the lower half of this photo.
+The old runway, a later asphalt version (ca. 1937), is visible as a faint line running left to right at the lower half of this photo.
 The original checkerboard roof pattern has been replaced with text identifying Davis-Monthan Air Force Base active units.

 GOLDEN AGE TRAFFIC AT THE AIRFIELD

 Interesting is the report of traffic numbers cited by Reinhold (p.
 97ff. in the reference top left column).
 For 1926, Reinhold reports 215 landings, with 185 landings made by military aircraft.
-The register database (query by year) yields 210 total landings, with 185 made by military pilots.
-Traffic for other years cited by Reinhold is more or less in agreement with the register and my database.
+The Register database (queried by year) yields 210 total landings, with 185 made by military pilots.
+Traffic for other years cited by Reinhold is more or less in agreement with the Register and my database derived there from.

 The graph of counts below (I know, it needs updating), extracted from my database, shows that traffic was by no means evenly distributed, especially for 1928 and 1929, just before the Great Depression.